VerifyTests/Verify/docs/wiz/Windows_Rider_Cli_MSTest_None.md

 The MSTest implementation leverages a [Source Generator](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) and requires test classes to opt in to being processed by the Source Generator.<!-- include: mstest-marker. path: /docs/mdsource/mstest-marker.include.md -->

+Add the `UsesVerifyAttribute`.

-Add the `UsesVerifyAttribute` to mark a test class or all test classes in an assembly:
+For all test classes in an assembly:

 ```
 [assembly: UsesVerify]
 ```

+For a specific a test class:

 ```
 [UsesVerify]